max-mapper/datacouch/readme.md

     export DATACOUCH_TWITTER_KEY="KEY FROM https://dev.twitter.com/ HERE"
     export DATACOUCH_TWITTER_SECRET="SECRET FROM https://dev.twitter.com/ HERE"

-start the various node async processes. these should always be running somewhere. think of them like async job workers. you will want to run 'npm install' from each `processors` directory to install the various dependencies
+to setup the real-time wiki tab you need to do the following:

-    node provision_databases.js
+    cd processors/sharejs
-    node compute_stats.js
+    node setup_couch.js

-    node collect_analytics.js
+start the various node async processes. these should always be running somewhere. think of them like async job workers. you will want to run 'npm install' from each `processors` directory to install the various dependencies. then to launch all the node processors:

-    node auth_server.js
+    chmod +x launch.sh && ./launch.sh

-now you can launch datacouch:
+now you can open datacouch!

     open http://datacouch.dev:5984